canonical/kafka-ui-operator/README.md

 - A `kafka_client` (**required**) with Charmed Apache Kafka
 - A `karapace_client` integration with Charmed Karapace
 - A `connect_client` integration with Charmed Apache Kafka Connect
-- A `tls-certificates` interface with any provider charm to manager certificates
+- A `tls-certificates` interface with any provider charm to manage certificates

 ## Contributing